zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 $$ \tag{46} C_b(z, \mathrm{cos}{\theta}, Z, \mathrm{cos}{\gamma}) = C_u(Z, \mathrm{cos}{\gamma}) - C_u(z, \vert \mathrm{cos}{\theta} \vert). $$

 Sample code is listed below.
-While it's possible to use the `RescaledChapmanFunction` in this scenario, the following implementation is slightly more efficient.
+While it is possible to use the `RescaledChapmanFunction` in this scenario, the following implementation is slightly more efficient.

 ```c++
 float ComputeCosineOfHorizonAngle(float r, float R)